timlabs/uscode/United States Code/TITLE 05-GOVERNMENT ORGANIZATION AND EMPLOYEES/PART III-EMPLOYEES/Subpart E-Attendance and Leave/CHAPTER 63-LEAVE/SUBCHAPTER V-FAMILY AND MEDICAL LEAVE.md

   * (1) the term "employee" means any individual who—

-    * (A) is an "employee", as defined by section 6301(2), including any individual employed in a position referred to in clause (v) or (ix) of section 6301(2), but excluding any individual employed by the government of the District of Columbia any individual employed on a temporary or intermittent basis, and any employee of the Government Accountability Office or the Library of Congress; and
+    * (A) is an "employee", as defined by section 6301(2), including any individual employed in a position referred to in clause (ix) of section 6301(2), but excluding any individual employed by the government of the District of Columbia any individual employed on a temporary or intermittent basis, and any employee of the Government Accountability Office or the Library of Congress; and

-    * (B) has completed at least 12 months of service as an employee (within the meaning of subparagraph (A));
+    * (B) has completed at least 12 months of service as an employee (as defined in section 2105) of the Government of the United States, including service with the United States Postal Service, the Postal Regulatory Commission, and a nonappropriated fund instrumentality as described in section 2105(c);

   * (2) the term "health care provider" means—